ZXShady/enchantum/docs/features.md

 **Description**:
   Gives a generating iteratable object for enum names.
   This is different than `names`, since it does not store the names it creates them on the fly.
-  In general if you don't need actual storage and addressability of the enum names but merely iterate on them use the `names_generator` variable instead it yeilds better binary sizes.
+  In general if you don't need actual storage and addressability of the enum names but merely iterate on them use the `names_generator` variable instead it yeilds better binary sizes and runtime speed.

 > Example